dinbach/PersonalBlog/content/slides/lecture3/index.md

 # Building NNs in Keras: Compiling the model

-"Compile" the model (i.e means to configure it actually)
+"Compile" the model (i.e means to configure it actually and use the backend for the numerical computations)
 ```Python
 model.compile(loss='categorical_crossentropy', optimizer='sgd',
               metrics=['accuracy'])